Left to right: Holly Sieren, Meredith McCoy, Erika Olson, Ryan Graham, Carrie Poser, and Kate Markwardt.

 Holly- Central, Rock/Wal, Ozaukee, & Washington

-Ryan- East Central, Northwest, Rural North, West Central*, North Central, & Southwest*
+Ryan- Northwest, Rural North, NWISH, Northeast, North Central

 Meredith- Southwest*, Jefferson